Core Concepts and Architecture

 supra_adj = network.get_supra_adjacency_matrix(sparse=True)

-# where total_nodes = sum of nodes across all layers
+# where total_node_layer_pairs = sum of nodes in each layer (node repeated per layer)

 print(f"Supra-adjacency shape: {supra_adj.shape}")